codymccarthycloud/azure-lab-journal/35-accessing-and-using-the-azure-cloud-shell/README.md

 - Configure the Azure Cloud Shell environment
 - Execute Azure CLI and PowerShell commands
-- Create and remove a virtual machine using both interfaces
+- Create and remove a virtual machine using CLI

 ---